alpha-cnpm/Dental-Clinic-Management/README.md

-***private clinics
+*private clinics*
 ===

 **Problem**
 -----------
-In some small and medium dental clinics, the number of patients (clients) is increasing, to serve customers and manage clinics better, more accurately and quickly.
+In some small and medium private clinics, the number of patients (clients) is increasing, to serve customers and manage patiens better, more accurately and quickly.
 Since then, the clinics systematized management processes.
 Especially the management of billing statistics and patients.
 Because manual management has many limitations: operation takes a lot of time, inaccuracy, storing information and statistics are difficult, ...

 **Solution**
 ------------
-Use Dental Clinic Management Software
+Use private clinics Management Software